Between the Raindrops

-"Between the Raindrops" is a song by American alternative rock band Lifehouse, which features British singer, Natasha Bedingfield.
-The song serves as the lead and only single for their sixth album, Almería.
+"Between the Raindrops" is a song by American alternative rock band Lifehouse, which features British singer Natasha Bedingfield.
+The song serves as the lead and only single for their sixth studio album, Almería (2012).
 The single was released on September 11, 2012.

 Music video

 A music video for the song was shot in October 5, together with Natasha Bedingfield.
 It was released on November 9 via Vevo.
 As the band leaves a ranch to escape an impending storm, packing their possessions into a truck, lead singer Jason Wade stays behind as he and Bedingfield perform their duet across a valley.
 As the storm moves in, two white horses are sent galloping into the rain as Wade lights a flare.
 The video ends with the storm clearing and Wade walking down a country road with a guitar.